Shooting in Manual Mode! - Welcome to Day 1 of Mastering Manual Mode!

-I haven’t ALWAYS shot in manual mode.
-When I bought that first SLR camera, I had just learned what aperture, shutter speed, and ISO were and how they worked together to make a good exposure.
-I KNEW how to use manual mode, but I figured that was the “old school” way of taking photos.
+I knew a little bit about how to use manual mode, but I figured that was the “old school” way of taking photos.
 After all, my new camera had lots of fancy buttons so why not use them.

 That challenge totally changed my photos, and after almost 11 years of experience, I still use manual mode most of the time.

-Why I Use Manual Mode?
+Why Use Your Camera in Manual Mode?

 The simple answer is “No!”
 Cameras are not smart enough to take great pictures all on their own ALL the time.

 The truth is that your camera and all those high-tech formulas that are used by your camera can get tricked VERY easily.
 Your camera does not have a brain and it does not know what to expose for unless you tell it.